Growing up as the only child without many friends, I didn’t get much social training. I often asked myself “Why am I so weird?”.

 And so on…

-So in a sense, if I stopped doing awkward stuff and be “normal” I was afraid that I would lose my identity (and be like everyone else)
+If I stopped doing socially awkward stuff and became “normal”, I was afraid that I would lose my identity (and become like everyone else).

 Here’s what I’ve realized over the years: